yasirbhutta/yasirbhutta.github.io/google/docs/google-search.md

 #### Inurl

-The modifier inurl only searches the web address of a page: give inurl:herbs
+The modifier inurl only searches the web address of a page: give **inurl:herbs

 #### link

 - Want to know how many links there are to a site?
-Try link:sitename – for example link:www.mozilla.org
+Try link:sitename –
+- For example, **link:www.mozilla.org**

 #### map

 - Looking for a map?
-Just add map to the end of your query,
+Just add map to the end of your query.
+- For example, **pakistan map** or **dera ghazi khan map**

 [https://trends.google.com/](https://trends.google.com/)